THE EXPERIENCE OF A LIFETIME

 A Typical Day on the Dig

-7:30 Rise and shine
+4:00 Rise and shine

-12:30 Back to work
+9:30 Back to excavating

 13:00 Return to Madaba

-22:00 Lights out
+21:00 Lights out

 Field School Learning Outcomes

 By the end of the field school, you will have a solid understanding of archaeological field methods, know the value of detailed excavation records, and have experience in laboratory analysis.
 You will also learn how your efforts and discoveries contribute to the academic goals of the research project.

 Interested in Participating?

-An archaeological field school requires real, hard work in a camp environment.
-The weather may be hot or cold, rainy or sunny.
-You will get dirty and be very tired by the end of the day.
-We hope that the thrill of discovering artifacts that were buried for thousands of years outweighs the stiff muscles and long days.
+An archaeological field school requires real, hard work in a camp like environment.
+It will be hot, you will get dirty, and be very tired by the end of the day.
+We hope that the thrill of discovering artifacts that were buried for thousands of years will outweigh the stiff muscles and early mornings.
 There is no better way to learn how to do field research than actually doing it!